Kirito-Emo/Dotfiles/README.md

 #### I'm using Fedora btw. (lol)

 This is a work-in-progress.
-Atm the only thing riced is neofetch and kitty terminal, but soon will be more things.
+Atm the only thing riced is oh-my-zsh, neofetch and kitty terminal, but soon will be more things.

 ![Neofetch](https://github.com/Kirito-Emo/Dotfiles/blob/main/Screen/neofetch.png)